“We need an aggressive go-getter who can wear different hats and work without a lot of direction in a fast-paced, high-pressure environment.”

 - Buying into overnight success stories and glamorization of successful entrepreneurs and business executives by the media.

-- The concepts of hard work and hustling being misinterpreted as not taking the time look after your life and health, instead burning the candle at both ends.
+- The concepts of hard work and hustling being misinterpreted as not taking the time to look after your life and health, instead burning the candle at both ends.

 - New productivity tools, trends, buzzwords, time management techniques, communication devices and more emerging at an alarming rate.